karl-zylinski/Odin/README.md

 - A WASM backend: Emit WASM directly without LLVM
 - Possibility to exclude LLVM completely

 It is what enables the [Karl2D Playground](https://karl2d.com/playground) to compile Odin programs directly in your browser.
+See the [playground source](https://github.com/karl-zylinski/karl2d.com/tree/master/playground/_source) for info on how it is all put together.

 ---